isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-august.md

 ### <a name="summary"></a>Samenvatting

-De meest recente global promo readiness Guide is nu gepubliceerd.
+De nieuwste gereedheidshandleiding voor globale promo's is nu gepubliceerd.

 ### <a name="categories"></a>Categorieën